krishanr/disaster_tweets/README.md

 ## Intro

-A well structured data science project using docker and docker-compose for the nlp-challenge Kaggle competition.
+A well structured data science project using docker and docker-compose for the nlp-challenge Kaggle competition, with the objective of coming up with a high performing disaster tweet predictor from twitter data.

 ## Installation